As Amazon Associates we earn from qualifying purchases.

 5. Benefits of using resistance bands for stretching

 There is one huge benefit of using resistance bands for stretching and this is to correct posture.
 A common problem for a lot of people is poor shoulder posture.
-Rounded shoulders are common with non trainers and indeed people who regularly engage in resistance training.
+Rounded shoulders are common among non trainers and indeed people who regularly engage in resistance training.

 Resistance bands can be used to work on correcting this shoulder issue by holding a band at tension above our head with straight arms and pushing our arms down and back whilst also maintaining the straightness of our arms.
 This will open up the chest and engage the rear delts.